antonarhipov/sonic-byte/sonic-byte-tutorial/src/part1/album-concept.md

 ## The Energy Arc

 Albums work best when they take listeners somewhere.
-Here's the energy map of *Synthetic Apocalypse*:
+Here's the energy map of *Sonic Byte*:

 ```
 Energy